 To meet the challenges of an increasingly interconnected world, we developed a Converged Security and Information Management, or “CSIM” model to allow organizations to manage both physical and IT security concerns via a single intuitive platform.
 Today, Vidsys’s CSIM platform is used to run Security Operations Centers (SOCs) for public and private sector agencies in more than a dozen countries around the world.

-Vidsys is customer-focused, results-oriented and driven by innovation.
-We pioneered CSIM applications a decade ago and we continue to evolve our capabilities beyond security to include overall information management.
-Security and the risk management associated with it is serious business.
-Our experience enables us to help our customers to harness best of breed technologies into a single system.
-Our people are our greatest asset and as a team we are committed to achieving quality and satisfaction for every customer.
+We are a customer-focused, results-oriented team driven by innovation.
+Our broad security systems knowledge and experience allows us to help customers harness the best security technologies into a single, converged system.
+We believe that our people are our greatest asset and as a team, are committed to achieving quality and satisfaction for every one of our customers.

 Vidsys is recognized as a leader in converged security and information management.

 Pete is Chairman of Atlanta Equity, a private equity firm that he co-founded with two partners to support the growth and development of entrepreneurial businesses.
 He earlier served as chairman and chief executive officer of Atlanta based Georgia-Pacific Corporation from 1993 – 2006.
 He joined the company in 1988 as senior vice president (pulp and printing paper) and was promoted to executive vice president the following year.
 He was elected president and chief operating officer in 1991.
 Prior to joining Georgia-Pacific, Pete served in executive management positions with Mead Corp. for 11 years.
 He began his career with Westvaco and worked for 10 years in management roles with Weyerhaeuser Company.